OldSneerJaw/synctos/README.md

 **NOTE**: Validation for all _simple data types_ support the following additional parameter:

-* `immutable`: The property cannot be altered from its existing value if the document is being replaced.
+* `immutable`: The item cannot be changed from its existing value if the document is being replaced.
 Does not apply when creating a new document or deleting an existing document.
 Defaults to `false`.

 Validation for complex data types, which allow for nesting of child properties and elements: